dev-onejun/CSE-5311/papers/review.md

 In summary, at the best case, the runtime comparison of the algorithms is insertion ($O(n)$) $\lt$ merge ($O(n\log n)$ $\lt$ selection ($O(n^2)$).
 At the worst case, the fastest algorithms is merge ($O(n\log n)$).

-(For the test, do not need to memorize Pseudo code.
+(For the exam, do not need to memorize Pseudo code.
 Just memorize how each algorithm works.)

 **4) Bubble Sort**